About Special Interest Group 2, Neurophysiology and Neurogenic Speech and Language Disorders

 Perspectives, our publication

-Perspectives on Neurophysiology and Neurogenic Speech and Language Disorders is the SIG's online-only publication, published by ASHA with HighWire Press.
+Perspectives on Neurophysiology and Neurogenic Speech and Language Disorders is the SIG's online-only publication.
 Perspectives is published 4 times annually in April, June, October, and December/January.
 SIG 2's issues are offered for self-study to earn CEUs.

 Perspectives on Neurophysiology and Neurogenic Speech and Language Disorders features: